jucian0/posts/building-forms-in-reactjs.md

 My relation with React when was about forms was a love-hate relationship, and this happens because react doesn't say you how everything should works, other reason was because Angular has a powerful solution to build forms(Yeah I've worked with Angular before), and honestly I never found anything so good than reactive forms in React ecosystem.

 But everything is changed when React team introduced Hooks API, after that the process to create form become very simple, after that I started to thinks if was really necessary to use a form library to implement forms in React.
-In this post I show you how you two ways to build forms without any form library, and in the end of this post you will decide if is really necessary to use a form library, however regardless of your opinion I hope that you learn something in this post.
+In this post I will show you a easy way to build forms without any form library, and in the end of this post you will decide if it's really necessary to use a form library, however regardless of your opinion I hope that you learn something in this post.
 Stay

 Let's start with the first example of how to implement a form without a form library, in this example I will explore a effective way to create advanced components form.